PadmanabhanSaravanan/windbg_Intro/README.md

 When a function is called in a C or C++ program on Windows, the function's prologue and epilogue handle setting up and tearing down the stack frame for that function.
 Here's how it generally works:

+In the above assemby instruction first two line is function prologue and last two line is function epilogue.

 **Function Prologue:**

-* Push Old Base Pointer onto Stack: The function starts by saving the old base pointer (ebp on x86, rbp on x64) onto the stack with a push instruction.
+* **Push Old Base Pointer onto Stack:** The function starts by saving the old base pointer (ebp on x86, rbp on x64) onto the stack with a push instruction.
 This allows the function to be reentrant or recursive, and allows for the previous state to be restored later.

-* Set New Base Pointer: Next, the function sets the base pointer to the current stack pointer (esp on x86, rsp on x64) with a mov instruction.
+* **Set New Base Pointer:** Next, the function sets the base pointer to the current stack pointer (esp on x86, rsp on x64) with a mov instruction.
 This establishes a fixed reference point in the stack for accessing function parameters and local variables.

-* Allocate Space for Local Variables: The function then adjusts the stack pointer by subtracting the total size of local variables from it.
+* **Allocate Space for Local Variables:** The function then adjusts the stack pointer by subtracting the total size of local variables from it.
 This allocates space on the stack for local variables.

 **Function Epilogue:**

-* Deallocate Local Variables: The function starts its cleanup by moving the stack pointer back to the base pointer.
+* **Deallocate Local Variables:** The function starts its cleanup by moving the stack pointer back to the base pointer.
 This effectively deallocates the space that was used for local variables.

-* Restore Old Base Pointer: The function then pops the old base pointer value from the stack, restoring the stack state to what it was before the function was called.
+* **Restore Old Base Pointer:** The function then pops the old base pointer value from the stack, restoring the stack state to what it was before the function was called.

-* Return to Caller: Finally, the function executes a ret instruction, which pops the return address from the stack and jumps to it.
+* **Return to Caller:** Finally, the function executes a ret instruction, which pops the return address from the stack and jumps to it.
 This transfers control back to the function that made the call.

 ### **Calling conventions**